ace-ecosystem/yara_scanner/README.md

 mime_type  | Matches against the output of file -b --mime-type.
 ```

-The value of the metadata variable is the string to match.
-By default the library matches as is, but special modifiers can be used to perform sub string matching and regular expressions. **Special modifiers are added to the beginning of the value (or list of values) and apply to all values in the string.**
+The value of the metadata variable is a **comma separated list** of values to match.
+By default the library matches as is, but special modifiers can be used to perform sub string matching and regular expressions. **Special modifiers are applied to all comma separated values in the string.**

 ### Matching Modifiers